ImpulseAdventure/GUIslice-Builder/builder/docs/user_guide.md

 arduinofonts.csv for Arduino target platform linuxfonts.csv for Linux target platform

-Two other files are present but not used, freefonts.csv and droidfonts.csv.
-Depending upon your font choices you can copy them to either arduinofonts.csv or linuxfonts.csv or to both.

-When you restart the Builder it will use the new font files.

 You are allowed to create your own fonts and add them to the builder.
 In which case you will need to modify arduinofonts or linuxfonts csv files.
 The format is documented in Appendix B.

+If you edit these files you must restart the Builder it will then use the new font files.

 -----------------------------------------------
 <div style="page-break-after: always;"></div>